jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 you're willing to trade for it.
 Do you want that subspecialty residency so much that you're willing to prioritize weekend study over social outings?

+It's not just about a test score and getting into a top residency.
+It's about becoming the best physician possible.
+It's about being able to answer patient questions, explain to them what's happening to their bodies.
+It's about being able to notice a disease pattern that others might have missed.

 ## Personal traps